 She continues: “Family members often say that their loved ones are not there anymore, and I disagree with this.
 It is the same person, but in their mind they have gone back in time.
 Instead of thinking of them as ‘lost’, I believe that they need to get to know their loved ones again and learn to live in their ‘reality’.”

 It’s not just our care teams that keep the cogs turning.
-Just down the road from the original premises in Alcester is our brand-new Support Centre – home to Finance, Recruitment, Property, New Business, Human Resources, Marketing, Quality Assurance, IT and Directors.
+Just down the road from the original premises in Alcester is our brand-new Support Centre – home to Finance, Recruitment, Property, New Business, Human Resources, Marketing, Compliance, IT and Directors.
 Their work involves anything from recruiting carers, being the first point of contact for those who require care or supporting existing carers and managers, ensuring policies and practice meets the Care Quality Commission’s (CQC) guidelines, creating engaging content for social media and keeping all of our properties in tip-top condition.

 Ben says: “I officially started working for the company in 1999 but had been unofficially helping out long before that.
 We’ve come a long way since those early days, but we still uphold our compassion for supporting people where they feel most comfortable – in their own home.